|

 air currents.
 If mold spores land on a suitable surface,

+they will begin to grow.
 Molds need three things to thrive- moisture, food and

 a surface to grow on.
 Molds can be seen throughout the